 Sleep is the body’s physiological mechanism for recovering lost strength and fatigue from physical activity during daily life.
 During sleep, the body rests and regains missing energy, and the body is once again ready for physical and mental activity.
 Sleep is one factor that plays a vital function in health and can affect the mortality rate.

 If the elderly have a lack of sleep, oversleeping, sleep deprivation, snoring, etc., they suffer from sleep disorders.
 Although sleep disorders occur at any age, older people often face many difficulties in achieving comfortable sleep.
-All elderly sleep disorders can lead to fatigue in seniors since they are not thoroughly rested and lack the required energy to do their daily activities.
+All elderly sleep disorders can lead to fatigue since they are not thoroughly rested and lack the required energy to do their daily activities.